wmhilton-stoplight/platform-docs/2a.-style-guides/a.style-guide-projects.md

 Stoplight is actively improving style guides and many updates are in progress.
 Here are a few known limitations:

-- You can't import existing Spectral rulesets into Style Guide projects.
-You can, however, import Spectral rulesets into API projects.
-See [Imported Style Guides](a1.create-style-guide.md#imported-style-guides) for details.
 - The Rule Editor currently supports one property/field per rule.
 If you need to evaluate multiple fields, create a separate rule for each field.
 - Style Guides aren't available in Studio Desktop or in Stoplight CLI projects.